cloudfoundry-attic/cf-mysql-broker/README.md

 * Removal of credentials (unbind)
 * Unprovisioning of database instances (delete)

-## Warning

-####The new services API is still in progress and may change at any time.
-Do not build a broker against this API.

 ## Running Tests

 The CF MySQL Broker integration specs will exercise the catalog fetch, create, bind, unbind, and delete functions against its locally installed database.